Elkouria Amidane

 She denounced that Sahrawi students were discriminated in school, as they are recognized by their native language, Hassānīya.
 With help from international human rights organizations, she spread videos and photos documenting Moroccan human rights violations on the Sahrawi population and has been published by Amnesty International.
-Amidane and her family have been imprisoned and detained for the political activities and the Moroccan police have raided their home many times.
+For their political actions, Amidane and her family have been jailed and incarcerated, and the Moroccan police have frequently searched their house.

 Early life

 The portions of Western Sahara was a Spanish Colony till 1975 as the last colonial province in Africa.
 A war erupted between those countries and the Sahrawi national liberation movement, the Polisario Front, which proclaimed the Sahrawi Arab Democratic Republic (SADR) with a government in exile in Tindouf, Algeria.
 Mauritania withdrew in 1979, and Morocco eventually secured de facto control of most of the territory, including all the major cities and natural resources.

 Amidane went to primary school in her hometown of El Aaiun, where all the professors were Moroccan.
 She denounced that Sahrawi students were discriminated in school, as they are recognized by their native language, Hassānīya.
 Elkouria had to travel to Morocco for higher education, because, there are no universities in Western Sahara.